 It is a sad, yet great day for me as the former editor of Corvette Online.
 My C4 Corvette project car is complete (for now) and I bring you the last installment of “Red Haired Step Child,” my 1995 C4 convertible.
 The goal was to gently “breathe” on the car to diminish its weaknesses and leverage its many strengths.
 I wanted a ‘Vette that rode nice, looked good, and hauled ass.
 Objective achieved, and I’ll show you how I did it.

 First up was getting the paint figured out.
 The paint was 9-out-of-10, so I knew some massaging of the finish would bring significant gains.
-I called my pal Mike Pennington at Meguiar’s, and took the car to its corporate training facility in Irvine, California.
+I called my pal Mike Pennington at Meguiar’s and took the car to its corporate training facility in Irvine, California.
 Mike, his sidekick Nick and I polished and corrected the paint with a full arsenal of Meguiar’s products at our disposal.
 The results were fantastic, no paint shop required.
-In fact, it’s so easy to do yourself, there’s no reason not to have great looking, swirl-free paint.
+It’s so easy to do yourself, there’s no reason not to have great-looking, swirl-free paint.

 Next, I installed Mid-America Motorworks replacement leather seat covers.
 This was such a huge improvement.
 The old leather seats were hard as shoe leather and itched and creaked because the seat foam had long since collapsed.
-I went a little custom here with two-tone, red and black Performance Choice seat covers which compliment the stock interior fabulously.
+I went a little custom here with two-tone, red, and black Performance Choice seat covers which complement the stock interior fabulously.